TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

 Explanation: Difference in file name pointer behaviour between link-files (filenames such as K01Link, M24Link etc.) and nkeys (filename such as n01, H976, y003, 5560 etc), when application switching is active.

 Current state of Pico macropad is nDir = /winword/ and nChar = ‘n’.
-MSWord is open and active.
-File S01 in rootfolder has the text “myid” in it.
+MSWord is open and active on Layout 4 i.e it uses the T1-T24 key-set.
+File S01 in the SDCard root folder has the text “myid” in it.
 That means when key S1 is pressed with a brown A (SDCard not Flash) the text “myid” is typed into Word.

 File n01 in the root of the SDCard has the text “S01” in it.
 I also have a folder /winword/ and I copied another file S01 which contains the text “mygmail” (not “myid”) to /winword/S01.